dimanikulin/fva/FVADocMD/WhatILearnedAsAppArchitect.md

 - "Are you kidding?", - you will ask me. - "Do such small applications require an arhitect to be involved?"
 - "Yes, yes, and yes!", - my answer will be.

-Generally, Architects create a huge document known as Solution Architecture Document [SAD](../FVADocX/FVAToolSet-SAD.docx) plus [diagrams](../FVADocX/FVAToolSet-SAD diagrams.drawio) that keeps everything inside.
+Generally, Architects create a huge document known as Solution Architecture Document that keeps everything inside.
 Initially, I followed the same way, but it turned out to be quite hard to track changes due to high frequency of modifications.
 So, I decided to keep every note, every doc just in the form of text files in MD format like this one ))).
 And I learned how to create attractive README.md files with a use of badges from shields, providing document structure and required chapters.